-On behalf of the University Core Curriculum Faculty and Advisors Training Working Group, we wish you a great academic year!
 This document was created to provide you with critical information and guidance in the advisement and programming of courses in the new University Core Curriculum.

-Members of the University Core Curriculum Council worked diligently to produce a set of course offerings, across a broad range of academic disciplines, that provide both a relevant and coherent educational foundation for St. John's students.
-The spirit of our new University Core Curriculum speaks directly to our Catholic, Vincentian, Metropolitan, and Global identity, affirms the values of the liberal arts and sciences, and develops an engaged citizenry to serve their communities.
+Members of the University Core Curriculum Council worked diligently to produce a set of course offerings across a broad range of academic disciplines that provide both a relevant and coherent educational foundation for St. John's students.
+The spirit of our new University Core Curriculum speaks directly to our Catholic, Vincentian, metropolitan, and global identity; affirms the values of the liberal arts and sciences; and develops an engaged citizenry to serve their communities.

-The University Core Curriculum provides you with a wide breadth of understanding of different subjects which is valuable when participating in a globally competitive world.
+The University Core Curriculum provides you with a wide breadth of understanding of different subjects that is valuable when participating in a globally competitive world.
 It helps you achieve success by providing you with a toolbox of skills beyond that which is provided by your major area of study.
 Most importantly, the University Core Curriculum helps you learn how to be a good and moral person so that you may lead a happy and productive life.

-To further assist you, this document includes information that answers the questions many students have concerning their enrollment in core courses.
+To further assist you, this document includes information that answers the questions you may have concerning your enrollment in core courses.

-"Why a new core curriculum?"
+"Why is there a new core curriculum?"

-"What is it designed to do? "
+"What is it designed to do?"

-"What courses should I take?"
+What courses should I take?"